-For POSIX-compatible file storage, you can use a file server on Compute Engine.
-If your application requires block storage, use Persistent Disks.
-You can provision Persistent Disks manually, or let Kubernetes dynamically provision disks for you (see PersistentVolumes below).
+If your application requires block storage, use persistent disks.
+You can provision persistent disks manually, or let Kubernetes dynamically provision disks for you (see Persistent volumes in the next section).

 Kubernetes storage abstractions